Flatness-based trajectory planning for 3D overhead cranes with friction compensation and collision avoidance: Trajectory Optimization Problem

 \subsection{Initial Guess}

-As stated, the trajectory optimization problem described is non-convex, making the solver's performance highly sensitive to the initial guess.
-To mitigate this, we employ a two-stage strategy, commonly used in motion planning \cite{richterPolynomialTrajectoryPlanning2016}.
-First, a geometrically feasible path for the payload is generated using an asymptotically optimal sampling-based planner, RRT* \cite{karamanSamplingbasedAlgorithmsOptimal2011a}.
-This planner finds a collision-free path from the start to the end point without considering system dynamics.
-The resulting path, composed of discrete waypoints, is then converted into a smooth, sufficiently differentiable trajectory using polynomial splines, which serves as the initial guess for the nonlinear optimization problem.
-Fig.~\ref{fig:rrt_explicacion} shows an illustrative case with the initial guess generated by this method alongside the final, optimized trajectory with the complete model for both the trolley and the payload.
+Due to the non-convexity of the NLP, the solver is highly sensitive to the initial guess.
+To mitigate this, a two-stage strategy is employed, commonly used in motion planning \cite{richterPolynomialTrajectoryPlanning2016}: \begin{enumerate} \item \textbf{Path Planning}: An RRT* algorithm \cite{karamanSamplingbasedAlgorithmsOptimal2011a} computes a collision-free geometric path for the payload, ignoring system dynamics. \item \textbf{Trajectory Smoothing}: The RRT* waypoints are interpolated using polynomial splines to generate a smooth, differentiable initial guess that satisfies boundary conditions. \end{enumerate} Fig. \ref{fig:rrt_explicacion} illustrates a case with the initial guess generated by this method alongside the final, optimized trajectory with the complete model for both the trolley and the payload.